Enomalyy/AI-webcam-mic-input/README.md

     HEADLESS_DEFAULT: Set to true to start without the camera window (saves CPU).

+To interact with UAC prompts and Task Manager, assuming you grant admin privledges.
+(You should) Additionally, as of 1.1, the program will not display mouse output if no mouse is plugged in - Windows turns off mouse rendering if no mouse is detected.
+This can be changed in the registry.
 Note: This project was made by an EE major using AI assistance and minimal python skills.
 Dont yell at me.